-In 2005, LFH experienced very high losses in the conventional program during raceway rearing.
-Hatchery staff believes predation by birds was the primary reason for this loss.
-In response, the raceways these fish are reared in have been completely enclosed in bird netting.
-Additionally, other measures have been taken at the hatchery that may contribute to increased survival.
-Six intermediate fiberglass tanks were purchased and installed, giving culturists more early-rearing space for all programs.
+Six intermediate fiberglass tanks were purchased and installed in 2006, giving culturists greater early-rearing space for all programs.
 This not only reduced densities, it also allows individual spawn groups to be grown together in size before mixing in outside raceways.
 It also means fish are moved to the raceways at a much larger size, possibly increasing survival to release.
 Staff also installed an in-line site tube in the venturi vacuum hose, which allows culturists to physically observe the hose to make sure no fish are accidentally vacuumed during routine pond cleaning.
 Finally, staff have researched various screen seals, and are now using one type for all stocks, proven to be most effective during rearing.